Understanding Source Packet Routing in Networking (SPRING)

 Graceful Routing Engine switchover (GRES) is not supported for segment routing statistics.

 Nonstop active routing (NSR) is not supported for label IS-IS.
-During a Routing Engine switchover, a new sensor is created in the new master Routing Engine, replacing the sensor created by the previous master Routing Engine.
+During a Routing Engine switchover, a new sensor is created in the new primary Routing Engine, replacing the sensor created by the previous primary Routing Engine.
 As a result, at the time of a Routing Engine switchover, the segment routing statistics counter start from zero.

 Graceful restart is not support for label IS-IS.